DenisGorbachev/metawomen-docs/src/RewardsForHolders/FAQ.md

 You will receive Binance USD stablecoin (BUSD) ([learn more](https://www.binance.com/en/busd)).

+### What blockchain will the program work on?

+Binance Smart Chain.

+We'll consider adding other blockchains.

+### How do you calculate the COLI price?

+COLI price = average of "weekly average prices of all COLI liquidity pools".

 ### What questions should I answer?

 The questions will be about [Coliquidity](../WhatIsColiquidity.md) (our product).
 We will prepare 3-5 new questions every week.
 The questions form will be protected by a CAPTCHA to stop the bots.

 If you don't want to answer the questions, you can [join the team](Teams.md), and the team leader will do it for you.

+### Will I get the reward if I answer some questions incorrectly?

+No.

 ### How will you pay the rewards?